 National Scrabble Day (April 13)

-National Scrabble Day is celebrated annually on April 13th.
-This date was chosen to honor the birthday of the game’s inventor, Alfred Butts.
+It’s celebrated each year on April 13, which marks the birthday of the game’s inventor, Alfred Butts.

 Who Invented Scrabble?